-The Presbyterian College, Montreal, is grateful for the gifts of donors across many decades.
-From our founding in 1865 up until the present time, your gifts have allowed us to pursue our mission.
-Allowed us to serve and support students, the church, and the wider community.
+We are grateful to those who donate to the college, thereby supporting its mission.
+From our founding in 1865 up until the present time, your gifts have allowed us to bless students and congregations.
 Thank you for considering a contribution to the work of the College today as we build on a rich legacy and move forward confidently into the future.

 The College is able to receive donations in a variety of ways.
 Click below according to the way you wish to contribute.